tom-englert/RoslynAnalyzerCookbook/README.md

 Sometimes it may happen that there are lots of unexpected errors when running a test, e.g.

-`error CS0246: The type or namespace name 'System' could not be found (are you missing a using directive or an assembly reference?)`
+`error CS0246: The type or namespace name 'System' could not be found (are _you missing a using directive or an assembly reference?)`

 This may be due to a corrupt nuget cache.

 The framework reference assemblies are downloaded as nuget packages to the `%TEMP%\test-packages` folder.
 When e.g. a test is interrupted while a package is still downloading, this cache might get corrupt.

-To fix this, simply delete the complete folder, and re-run the tests.
+To fix this, delete the complete folder, and re-run the tests.